frontiago/frontiago/README.md

 ## Hello, i'm Thiago Silva from Brazil

-- My focus is on frontend development with HTML, CSS, Javascript and ReactJS.
+- My focus now is on frontend development with HTML, CSS, Javascript and ReactJS.
+- My future goal is to become a Fullstack Developer and learn NodeJS and React Native
 - I can speak portuguese, english and a little in spanish.

 #### Follow and contact me: